Skip to main content

 What tracing gives you

 Every agent execution becomes a trace — a complete record of what happened, how long it took, and where it went wrong.
-Traces contain spans organized as a tree: theagent() call is the root, and every LLM call, tool invocation, or retrieval step is a child span nested under it.
+Traces contain spans organized as a tree, with provider/framework spans (for example gen_ai.chat) and operation spans (for example tools, retrieval, and app logic).

 gen_ai.chat